cutelabnyc/messedup-diy/README.md

 These switches include an LED, which has a polarity.

-The pin marked in green is the cathode of the LED.
+The pin marked in green is the [cathode](img/led-polarity-diagram-20240328-2.png) of the LED.
 Follow the markings on the silkscreen to place it correctly.

 The switches should stay in place on their own.
-But you can solder one pin to hold them in place.
+But you can solder one pin to hold them in place if you prefer.

 ![](img/IMG_3461_combo.png)